Sol-cito/LeetCoding/README.md

-# leetcoding
+# LeetCoding

-Solutions of Leetcode problems
+This repository contains my solutions of Leetcode problems.

+Solutions are automatically committed and pushed through the Chrome plugin 'Leethub'.